 How to Remove Wax from Fabric Without Leaving Marks?

 Are you struggling with wax stains on your favourite fabric?
 Learn the simple steps to remove wax without leaving any marks behind and restore your fabric to its former glory.
-With Vanish, you can effortlessly tackle tough wax stains and achieve a spotless finish.
+With these steps, you can effortlessly tackle tough wax stains and achieve a spotless finish.
 Follow these easy tips for a stain-free, wax-free result and keep your fabrics looking like new!

 There’s nothing worse than seeing a blob of wax land on your favourite outfit or household fabric.
 Wax stains not only look unsightly but also seem difficult to clean with regular washing.
 These sticky nuisances often make you question whether the item can even be saved.